MatthewCCS/SEI-project-three/README.md

 ## Overview

 The third of four projects on the Software Engineering Immersive course at General Assembly.
-Teamed up with [NicholasBotorog](https://github.com/NicholasBotorog) & [cencorroll](https://github.com/cencorroll) to create a fullstack MERN application.
+I teamed up with [NicholasBotorog](https://github.com/NicholasBotorog) & [cencorroll](https://github.com/cencorroll) to create a fullstack MERN application.

 Link to deployed project [Europe Travel Guide](#)